GIS4DEV/GIS4DEV.github.io/_posts/2021-09-23-PostGIS-OGC.md

 - With the right libraries, you can even connect to PostgreSQL databases with R / RStudio as the client!
 - Finally, relational databases support indexing both attributes and geometries, vastly improving the efficiency of analyzing big data.

+## Example analysis

 So how can you connect, e.g. information about the number of apartments on a parcel of land, when each building may have multiple apartments and each parcel may have multiple buildings?
+Try drawing a familiar workflow for QGIS, and then talk through translating that workflow into SQL.

 - Buildings must be uniquely identified with a primary key using both the parcel number and a unique building number.
 - Select only the apartment information from building fixtures.